Best Places for a Ghost Encounter

 Bijou Art Cinema

 If the works of cinematic art don't give you the chills here, then the ghosts in the walls sure will.
 The Bijou Art Cinema plays award-winning foreign and independent films in a converted mission-style church which once was a mortuary.
 When the lights go down and the films begin, patrons have reported feeling a strange presence.
 The ghosts here seem to be friendly and interested more in enjoying the entertainment than frightening guests.
+(2020 UPDATE: Bijou Art Cinema is temporarily closed — leaving the spirits to wander the halls alone!)

 Eugene Masonic Cemetery

-Some of Eugene's well-known names such as Eugene Skinner were laid to rest in this cemetery on the National Register of Historic Places.
+Some of Eugene's well-known figures such as Eugene Skinner were laid to rest in this cemetery on the National Register of Historic Places.
 Locals visiting the cemetery to pay their respects have reported visions that appear and quickly disappear.
 The most haunted location on the grounds is the Hope Abbey Mausoleum.
 Entrance to Hope Abbey is limited to special occasions such as the Music To Die For concert series each summer until October.

 Eugene Pioneer Cemetery

-More than 4,000 are buried at the Eugene Pioneer Cemetery. – some of whom are rumored to make appearances above ground.
+More than 4,000 are buried at the Eugene Pioneer Cemetery – some of whom are rumored to make appearances above ground.
 Students taking a shortcut to class have famously seen a woman floating in a fog dressed in white and a man playing the bagpipes in full regalia who dissolves behind trees or old monuments.
 The large, old-growth trees in the cemetery keep the grounds dark and cool while their roots fracture old headstones.
-For the best chance at a sighting, visit when the church bells across the street strike 10 p.m.
+For the best chance at a spooky sighting, visit when the church bells across the street strike 10 p.m.

 Luper Pioneer Cemetery located just outside of Eugene is one of the oldest in the area.
 Seventeen of those buried here were pioneers on the Oregon Trail.
 The isolation of this cemetery adds to the scare factor: it's hidden by trees, surrounded by open fields.
 The area has been repeatedly vandalized and now has increased security.
 Only visit this cemetery during the day in your attempt to connect with the dead or you might get reported for trespassing.